"

 Bobby Verdugo & Yoli Ríos Bilingual Peer Mentor and Tutoring Center aka “El Centro” (Library 106)

 El Centro offers bilingual tutoring and mentoring for students interested in multilingual and multicultural community building and scholarship.
-Tutoring is offered in a variety of languages including Spanish, German, Japanese, etc. Additionally, El Centro also offers tutoring in subject areas such as social work, public health, sciences, anthropology, sociology, etc. El Centro provides a space to apply the skills learned in language and culture classes in real-world settings through volunteering or service-learning community engagement.
+Tutoring is offered in a variety of languages including Spanish, German, Japanese, etc. Additionally, El Centro offers tutoring in subject areas such as social work, public health, sciences, anthropology, sociology, etc. El Centro provides a space to apply the skills learned in language and culture classes in real-world settings through volunteering or service-learning community engagement.

 El Centro also offers mentoring services where students meet once a week with a peer mentor.
 Each student is assigned a mentor based on major, academic, or personal needs.
 Within each mentoring session, students can receive help with navigating college, class advising, schedule building, networking, interview skills, email best practices, applications, essays, resumes, cover letters, scholarships, etc.